ZviRosenfeld/MinMaxSearch/README.md

         /// <summary>
         /// With this method you can simulate a complete game and compare different engines, search-depths or evaluation-strategies.
         /// </summary>
-        /// <param name="maxEngine"> The engine to use for max</param>
+        /// <param name="maxEngineBuilder"> A builder for the engine to use for max</param>
-        /// <param name="minEngine"> The engine to use for min</param>
+        /// <param name="minEngineBuilder"> A builder for the engine to use for min</param>
         /// <param name="startState"> The starting sate</param>
         /// <param name="playerMaxSearchDepth"> How deep should max search</param>
         /// <param name="playerMinSearchDepth"> How deep should min search</param>
         /// <param name="maxPlayDepth"> After how many moves should we terminate the game if no one won</param>
         /// <param name="maxAlternateEvaluation"> Will be used to evaluate the board on max's turn in stead of the state's regaler Evaluate method (if null, will use the defualt state's evaluation method)</param>
         /// <param name="minAlternateEvaluation"> Will be used to evaluate the board on min's turn in stead of the state's regaler Evaluate method (if null, will use the defualt state's evaluation method)</param>
-        public static CompetitionResult Compete(SearchEngine maxEngine, SearchEngine minEngine, IDeterministicState startState, int playerMaxSearchDepth, int playerMinSearchDepth,
+        public static CompetitionResult Compete(SearchEngineBuilder maxEngineBuilder, SearchEngineBuilder minEngineBuilder, IDeterministicState startState, int playerMaxSearchDepth, int playerMinSearchDepth,
             int maxPlayDepth = int.MaxValue, Func<IState, int, List<IState>, double> maxAlternateEvaluation = null,
             Func<IState, int, List<IState>, double> minAlternateEvaluation = null, CancellationToken? cancellationToken = null)